-A key part of the SUMP implementation consists in the policy appraisal, i.e. the process of identifying the most suitable and cost effective policy measures to achieve the SUMP's vision and objectives and overcome the identified problems.
+A key part of the SUMP implementation consists in the policy appraisal, i.e., the process of identifying the most suitable and cost-effective policy measures to achieve the SUMP's vision and objectives and overcome the identified problems.
 This is an analytical process of judging the relative merits of strategies before they are implemented, using a structured methodology (Guhnemann, 2016).

 An appraisal is typically conducted during SUMP development to test scenarios and assess options to understand whether potential measures will be effective and represent value for money, or whether they may need to be enhanced or adapted in some way.
+In this phase the availability of a quantitative tool like the Harmony MS might be of great support.
+This section illustrates the policy appraisal methods adopted in urban planning.